THE MANOR HOUSE

 at Old Nectar

 The Manor House is a fine example of the Cape Dutch architectural style exemplified by graceful and well-proportioned tall gables and windows.
-Old Nectar proudly sports 200 year old, 5 meter ceilings of hand-sawn yellowwood beams and boards, yellowwood floorboards and yellowwood door panels in teak architraves.
+Old Nectar has 200 year 4.5 meter ceilings of hand-sawn yellowwood beams and boards, yellowwood floorboards and yellowwood door panels in teak architraves.

 The yellowwood is an indigenous hardwood tree (Podocarpus longifolia) occurring in the wet forests of the Outeniqua mountain ranges around the towns of George and Knysna.